 Kratom Grown in Indonesia

 There are over 17,000 islands in the country of Indonesia, and kratom can be found grown throughout many of these islands.
 Most of the kratom exported to the United States, though, comes from the island of Borneo, specifically in the West Kalimantan province.
 Many kratom distribution company’s headquarters are located in Pontianak which is the capital of West Kalimantan.
 Pontianak is a major growing area for kratom and is believed to be exporting around 400 tons of kratom each month.
 Islands like Java and Sumatra are very population dense, so they are not ideal locations to cultivate and harvest kratom on a larger scale.
 The West Kalimantan province is home to many rivers, wetlands, rainforests, and even a national park where kratom is grown in the wild.
 It has a much smaller population density compared to other regions in Indonesia, and with the tropical ecosystem, makes it the ideal place to grow kratom.
-Ken Loricchio, founder of Super Speciosa, has spoken to congressmen who have visited the areas where the kratom is grown.
-To get to these locations, it involves a flight to Jakarta, a ferry to the port near Pontianak and then a riverboat ride out to the even more remote areas where kratom is grown and processed.
+To get to these remote locations, you must fly to Jakarta, then ferry to the port near Pontianak and then riverboat to the jungles where kratom is grown and processed.
 It’s not well suited for traveling – there are no hotels, running water, electricity, etc. in the areas where kratom is grown.
 It is more common for farmers in these regions to harvest the kratom grown in the wild than to grow it on a private plot of land.
 Kratom is a major cash crop in these regions, and many locals depend on it for their livelihood.

 How is it shipped?